Keurig vs Nespresso – which coffee maker is best for taste, variety, and your wallet

 Which makes better coffee?

-It depends how you define it.
+It depends on how you define it.
 My call is Nespresso machines make better coffee, because they make actual espresso.
-Keurigs tends to be a little weak and bitter where Nespresso is relatively flavorful, rich, and aromatic.
+Keurigs tends to be a little weak and bitter whereas Nespresso is relatively flavorful, rich, and aromatic.
 Nespresso's Vertuo pods come in a wide range of different roasts and flavors.
 My recommendation is the Stormio, a serviceable Americano that will work for most people.
 They also do seasonal pods, which are a bit of a gimmick but can be genuinely delicious.
 I pretty much replaced my water intake with their Gingerbread coffee last Christmas.

 However, this comes with a huge caveat: there are a bewildering number of K-Cups.
 There are more than 40 brands with official K-cups, including Starbucks, McCafé, Dunkin', Cinnabon, and more.
 Each of these brands has a few different K-cups, so there's a lot on offer, and that's before you get onto all of the less-than-official K-cups.
 There are literally thousands of different pods for a Keurig machine, so while in our experience Keurig coffee is pretty middling, there could be the perfect coffee lurking out there somewhere.